ben-monico/ben-monico/README.md

 Hello, my name is Bernardo Mónico and I'm currently studying programming.

 I graduated in Games & Multimedia at IPL - ESTG and worked as a 3D Character Artist for a couple years.
-Only later did I give a try to programming and I'm really enjoying.
+Only later did I give a try to programming and I'm really enjoying it.

 I'm currently enrolled in a programming course at 42 Lisboa, in which I start by learning C and C++.